 WAC 246-919-980 Coprescribing of naloxone.
+The opioid

-The opioid prescribing physician shall confirm or provide a current prescription for naloxone when opioids are prescribed to a high-risk patient.
+prescribing physician shall confirm or provide a current prescription for naloxone when opioids are prescribed to a highrisk patient.
+The patient is not required to accept or fill the prescription as a condition of continued treatment.